manavdhariwxl/Calculator/README.md

 # Calculator
-This calculator performs addition,subtraction,multiplication, and division.It focuses on event handdling and logic building in Javascript.
+This calculator performs addition,subtraction,multiplication, and division.It focuses on event handling and logic building in Javascript.